Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/4.6/components/custom-carousel.md

 ## How it works

-This carousel is based on the [swiper](http://idangero.us/swiper/) plugin.
-It provides touch support, extended setup and works great on mobile devices.
+This carousel is based on [Swiper](https://swiperjs.com/) which provides touch support, extended setup and works great on mobile devices.

 ## Demo